What is an E1 Visa?

 A variety of subtle but important differences exist between the two different types of visas.
 E1 treaty trader applicants must be a citizen of the country from which they wish to apply.
 However, according to the U.S. Department of State website, “the investor, either a person, partnership or corporate entity, must have the citizenship of a treaty country”.
 By including partnerships and corporate entities as part of the wording, the scope of applicants is somewhat broadened.
 This reflects the United States’ interest in those who create jobs, by opening new enterprises within their borders.

-Another big difference between the two has to do with that nature of the treaties, Since the E1 visa deals with traders, the state department’s requirements list that “the international trade must be substantial, meaning that there is a sizable and continuing volume of trade.”
+Another big difference between the two has to do with the nature of the treaties, Since the E1 visa deals with traders, the state department’s requirements list that “the international trade must be substantial, meaning that there is a sizable and continuing volume of trade.”
 For the E2 visa, “the investment must be substantial, with investment funds or assets committed and irrevocable.
 It must be sufficient to ensure the successful operation of the enterprise.”

 In other words, the money invested in the enterprise undertaken must be at risk and enough to actually pay for day-to-day business tasks.
 Neither type of visa has an exact number when it comes to the amount of trade or investment committed, but the more money that’s passing between borders, the greater the likelihood that the visa is granted.

 E2 visa applicants must have control over the money that’s being invested in the business enterprise that’s being created and arrive in the U.S. specifically to develop the enterprise in question.
-Both types of visas accept essential employees for trading and investment.
+Both types of visas except essential employees for trading and investment.
 E2 applicants are expected to create more income than is needed to sustain themselves and their families, while E1 visas do not list this as a requirement.

 Before sinking time and money into business or trade plans that involve the United States, it’s crucial to make sure that you’re not wasting your resources by accidentally making a mistake or falling short of a requirement needed to successfully apply for an E1 or E2 visa.

-Get Expert Guidance with Your Application
+Get Expert Guidance with Your Application in 2021

 When applying for an E visa, all the criteria must be met.
 With all of the paperwork and documentation required, it is easy to miss important details that can lead to a rejected application.
 Without any legal help, navigating through the complicated application process is frustrating and potentially fruitless.
 Luckily for you, we at Visaplace can help you with your application.